Growing up & School

 Every year, especially during the Winter months we see the arrival of different types of viruses such as; Norovirus (sickness & Diarrhoea) the common cold and various Flu viruses.
 These viruses can be extremely worrying for parents especially considering a lot of CDH children already have feeding issues and breathing problems, which can be made much worse by these viruses.
 Parents can become overly stressed and this can lead to not wanting your child to be in an environment where there are lots of people, such as parties, family gatherings and even school.
 This is understandable, but there are steps that you can take to reduce the possibility of your child contracting one of these viruses (although no guarantees!).
 Obviously strict hygiene standards, such as not sharing cups and cutlery, food or drink and ensuring that hands are thoroughly washed before and after meals and after visiting places and of course after nappy changes and visits to the toilet.
 Ensure that runny noses are kept clean and that coughs and sneezes are caught in a clean tissue, discarded in a bin after use and hands are washed.
 You may also discuss available flu vaccines with your GP.
 It is also advisable to asks friends and family not to visit if they have viruses or have been in contact with anyone who has displayed symptoms of a virus and to avoid areas or places that you know have had incidences of viruses such as hospitals, playgroups etc. if at all possible.
 If your child does become ill from a virus seek the advice of your GP by phone (you don’t want to spread it by visiting the surgery, if this can be avoided) and if symptoms persist or become worse request a GP visit or call NHS Direct 0845 4647.

 Some CDH babies do not tolerate lumpy weaning food well, and may progress straight onto finger food from puree.
 Some tend to have an overdeveloped gag reflex and can be sick very easily.
-This can be quite alarming at first, and it may be a good idea to tell school or nursery this.
+This can be quite alarming at first, and it may be a good idea to tell school or nursery this and anyone caring for them.

 Lots of CDH toddlers do not eat huge quantities and prefer to graze, and they may well develop food aversions, perhaps not eating hot food or certain other foods at all, and sticking to a small range of foods; yoghurt, fruit, cucumber etc. It can be frustrating to cook family meals and your child eat nothing.
 Try not to worry, children will not generally starve themselves!!
 Try not to think that your child is being deliberately awkward, or at least give them the benefit of the doubt.
 Just try to let your child eat what you know they like, knowing that this will mean often making them separate snacks at family meal times whilst at the same time giving them the opportunity to eat what everyone else is having.
 If your child has been tube fed for a long period of time, especially if via NG tube, they may associate food with their noses, and therefore may try to push food up their nose instead of putting in their mouth!
 Be vigilant of this when weaning them onto finger food, and especially if your child likes small items of food such as raisins, smarties or other small items.

 Make sure your child’s school have all the information they need regarding your child and CDH.
 Print it off and send it in every year, and make sure all staff in school are aware exactly what CDH is and what your child’s individual situation is.
 Include emergency contact numbers.
 Check any medication in school is in date regularly and replace if necessary.
-It would be wise to get an annual flu jab.
+It is wise to ensure your child is up to date with any immunisaions get an annual flu jab.
 Most CDH children can do PE, go swimming, and join in all normal school activities.
 If they have school, dinners, perhaps the lunchtime staff will keep a “dinner diary” telling you what your child has eaten and how much they have managed to eat.
 If your child has more health issue’s then you may require them to have a medical statement or if there are development delays then an SEN (statement of educational needs).
 Your local school and LEA will be able to help you decide if you need to to this.

 Out and about